• Skip to main content

 • If you did a ruck march carrying a 35-pound weight in 30 minutes, then your formula would be 7.0 x 88.95 x .5 = 311.325 calories burned rucking.

-Compare this to the average calories burned walking at 3.5 mph for an hour, which consumes approximately half the numbers above.
+Compare this to the average calories burned walking at 3.5 mph for an hour, consuming approximately half the above numbers.

 Rucking Fitness Benefits